murrayl9797/murrayl9797/README.md

 Here's a bit about me:

-- A backend-leaning developer; most experience in:
+- Backend-leaning developer
-    - Python, Javascript, Networking, AWS, Docker
+- Most proficient in Python + Javascript on AWS
 - Interested in music 🎵, sustainability ⛰️, and yoga 🧘
 - 🇨🇭 🇳🇱 🇩🇰 Based in ...
 TBD